alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-hadith-on-if-you-did-not-sin.md

 hijri: Muharram 14, 1442 AH
 lang: en
 category: ["tafsir", hadiths, mawdu-daif]
-excerpt: "what is the meaning of the Hadith of the Prophet (peace be upon him) that says: 'If you had not sinned and asked for forgiveness, Allah would have brought other than you who would sin and ask for forgiveness.'"
+summary: "what is the meaning of the Hadith of the Prophet (peace be upon him) that says: 'If you had not sinned and asked for forgiveness, Allah would have brought other than you who would sin and ask for forgiveness.'"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz